 Thanks for visiting.

-I began my career in the Olympics about 20 years ago, managing Delta Air Lines’ Olympic sponsorship for the Atlanta 1996 Games.
-After the Games I joined Meridian Management SA, the IOC’s new sponsorship and marketing agency designed to manage the IOC’s TOP Program (global sponsorship program).
+I began my career in the Olympics in 1993, years ago, managing Delta Air Lines’ Olympic sponsorship for the Atlanta 1996 Games.
+After the Games, I joined Meridian Management SA, the IOC’s new sponsorship and marketing agency designed to manage the IOC’s TOP Program (global sponsorship program).
 At Meridian, we also helped pioneer the IOC’s first-ever global brand positioning assessment and positioning program – that is perhaps my greatest source of pride while working at Meridian for the IOC.

 I got the entrepreneur itch after the Sydney Games and went out on my own, starting a small firm, Helikon Media with my great friend and Olympic brand mentor George Hirthler, where together, we worked on the Beijing 2008 and Vancouver 2010 Olympic bids.
 The terrible tragedy of 9/11 put a crimp in our burgeoning business model and its financial health.